-Since there are so many new ‘milks’ on the market, it is often confusing to know which is the best one to give a child.
-We are often asked by parents weaning baby off breast milk or formula which is the best milk to use after age one.
-Here we will discuss how much dairy is recommended for a toddler, the nutritional composition of milk alternatives and our picks for parents.
+Since there are so many new “milks” on the market, it’s often confusing to know which is the best one to give your child.
+As pediatricians, we’re are often asked by parents weaning their little ones off breast milk or formula which is the best milk to use after age one.
+Here, we’ll discuss how much dairy is recommended for a toddler, the nutritional composition of milk alternatives and our top picks for parents.

-Some children, however, may not drink any milk and this is still okay, especially if they consume good sources of calcium and vitamin D from other sources, including cheese and yogurt.
-In fact, many pediatricians do not want children to drink more than 16 to 20 ounces of milk a day, because milk can fill children up, preventing them from eating more nutritious foods.
+Some children, however, may not drink any milk—and that’s okay, especially if they consume good sources of calcium and vitamin D from other sources, including cheese and yogurt.
+In fact, many pediatricians don’t want children to drink more than 16 to 20 ounces of milk a day, because milk can fill children up, preventing them from eating more nutritious foods.
 Additionally, too much milk consumption could also lead to iron deficiency (calcium blocks iron absorption) and subsequent anemia.

 Milk: 8 ounces = 1 serving of dairy